Adaptive Redundancy Management for Durable P2P Backup: Performance Evaluation

-\paragraph*{Simulation Settings} The trace-driven online behavior of a peer is overridden only during the restore phase: we make the assumption that in such case, a peer remains online for the whole duration of the restore process.
+The trace-driven online behavior of a peer is overridden only during the restore phase: in this work we make the assumption that in such case, a peer remains online for the whole duration of the restore process.

 In our study, each peer has $o=10$ GB of data to backup (as soon as the simulation begins), and dedicates 50 GB of storage space to the application.
-The high ratio between these two values lets us disregard issues due to insufficient storage capacity.
+The high ratio between these two values lets us disregard issues due to insufficient storage capacity and focus on the subjects of our investigation.
 The fragment size is set to 160 MB, implying a minimum of $k=64$ fragments needed for restores.

-We define peers' lifetimes to be exponentially distributed random variables with an expected value $\tau = \{90 \text{days}, 1 \text{year}, 4 \text{years} \}$ (see Sec.~\ref{sec:redundancy}).
-Besides peer deaths, we study the impact of the parameter $w$, which contributes to the length of the time-window for which our redundancy management policy guarantees data durability, without maintenance (see Sec.~\ref{sec:redundancy}).
-As a reminder (see Sec.~\ref{sec:motivations}), $w$ accounts for failure detection delays.
+We define peers' lifetimes to be exponentially distributed random variables with an expected value $\tau = \{90 \text{ days}, 1 \text{ year}, 4 \text{ years} \}$, conservative values that are noticeably lower than the disk failure rates measured in real-world scenarios~\cite{fast07} (see Section~\ref{sec:redundancy}).
+Besides peer deaths, we study the impact of the $w$ parameter, which contributes to the duration of the time-window for which our redundancy management policy guarantees data durability, without maintenance (see Section~\ref{sec:redundancy}).
+As a reminder (see Section~\ref{sec:motivations}), $w$ accounts for failure detection delays.
 In our experiments $w$ takes values from 0 to 4 weeks.

-Our adaptive redundancy policy uses the following parameters: we set the thresholds $\sigma_1 = 0.9999$, so that the durability $d \geq \sigma_1$ and $\sigma_2 \leq \max\left(1~\mathrm{day}, 2 \cdot minTTR\right)$ so that $eTTR \leq \sigma_2$.
-We compare against a baseline redundancy policy that aims to guarantee data availability~\cite{Kiran04totalrecall}, labeled here as ``availability-based''.
-We set a target data availability of $0.99$, and use the system-wide average availability $a=0.36$ as computed from our availability traces.
-We obtain a value $n=228$ and a redundancy rate $r = 3.56$.
+Our adaptive redundancy policy uses the following parameters: we set the thresholds $\sigma_1 = 0.9999$, so that the durability $d \geq \sigma_1$ and $\sigma_2 \leq \max\left(1~\mathrm{day}, 2 \cdot minTTR\right)$ so that the estimated TTR $eTTR \leq \sigma_2$.
+In this work, we compare against a baseline redundancy policy that aims to guarantee data availability~\cite{Kiran04totalrecall}, labeled here as ``availability-based''.
+Here we set a target data availability of $t=0.99$, and use the system-wide average availability $a=0.36$ as computed from our availability traces.
+Hence, we obtain a value $n=228$ and a redundancy rate $n / k = 3.56$.

 For each set of parameters, the simulation results are obtained by averaging ten simulation runs.